patatoid/authable/README.md

 Authable is an extensible module, you can create your strategy and share as hex package(Which can be listed on Wiki pages).

-## Todo

-- HMAC Auth will be added as a new external strategy

 ## References

 * https://tools.ietf.org/html/rfc6749